-In the popular imagination, aspiration is just another form of drowning.
-People die of hypoxia when too much fluid fills their lungs.
-The reality is that most cases of aspiration-related death are actually due to contaminants in the aspirate.
-Aspirated vomit, contaminated fluids, and similar aspirate present a special risk.
-The more contaminants a patient aspirates the greater is their risk of mortality.
+Most cases of aspiration-related death are actually due to contaminants in the aspirate.
+Aspirated vomit, contaminated fluids, and similar aspirates present a special risk.
+The more contaminants a patient aspirates the greater the risk of mortality.
 Moreover, many patients die of aspiration in the hospital well after the initial aspiration event occurs.

 It’s important to remain continually mindful of the risk of aspiration in these populations.